nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.05.P7) A skilled youth capable of assuming national and international leadership

-- 2.05.P8) Youth who stands against social injustice 48ACTIONS A Flourishing Youth

-- 2.05.P9) Protecting the right of young people to secure suitable employment by the State.

-- 2.05.P10) Establishing a database to collect information on unemployed youth, setting up a job bank for placements, and managing the process through an online platform, to reduce unemployment systematically.

-- 2.05.P11) Review the current competitive examination system for government employments and update the selection process.

-- 2.05.P12) Providing vocational and technical education for youth who have passed A/L examinations but could not gain admission to state universities.

-- 2.05.P13) Facilitating financial support for entrepreneurial development through proposed Development Banks.

-- 2.05.P14) Facilitating unemployed youth with special skills by providing initial capital to develop entrepreneurship and find suitable markets.

-- 2.05.P15) Using We for the Renaissance (V4R) digital platform to facilitate the transformation of new ideas and concepts into marketable products, encouraging young innovators.

-- 2.05.P16) Enabling young people to acquire the necessary technical skills and resources to participate in the global online job market

-- 2.05.P17) Removing barriers for young freelancers who are already earning foreign exchange through online platforms.

-- 2.05.P18) Providing guidance and support for young people coming from overseas to engage in various investment projects of their interest Prospects for Future (Education, Science, and Technology, and Innovation)

-- 2.05.P19) Revising and upgrading outdated industrial, technical, and advanced technological courses, progressing them to degree and postgraduate levels.

-- 2.05.P20) Allowing young people to present proposals for new educational and developmental projects through the “We for the Renaissance - V4R Digital platform” directly to the government.

-- 2.05.P21) Conducting ITES program, the theme of IT English and Soft Skills for Youth in the afternoons throughout the island, with the aim of developing technical and language literacy.

-- 2.05.P22) Establishing Multi-Model Centers (MMC) at the local level to provide specialized programs and advisory services for youth and adults.

-- 2.05.P23) Creating youth exchange programs to foster understanding among different ethnicities and religions.
-49Empathetic Youth (Art, Culture and Leisure):

-- 2.05.P24) Developing a streamlined system to evaluate artistic and cultural skills of youth from school to national levels.

-- 2.05.P25) Providing financial support for the production and promotion of creative work by young creators.

-- 2.05.P26) Organizing an annual awards ceremony to recognize and encourage young creators.
-A Healthy Youth (Physical and Mental Wellbeing, Substance Abuse, Sex Education)

-- 2.05.P27) Educating young people from school age on addiction, and how substance abuse negatively impacts the body

-- 2.05.P28) Revising and improving existing rehabilitation programs to offer medical-based rehabilitation approach for substance abuse.

-- 2.05.P29) Establishing a 24-hour confidential counseling service and a Youth App and hotline number to prevent suicide and mental health issues.
-A Youth Connected to the World (Cyber Space, Information Technology)

-- 2.05.P30) Ensuring data freedom and data privacy.

-- 2.05.P31) Providing free internet access to all State universities, technical colleges, schools, and libraries.

-- 2.05.P32) Introducing e-library systems in all local libraries and connect them to global e-library networks.

-- 2.05.P33) Encouraging and supporting young people to develop software and mobile applications that are important for education, economy, and daily life.
-Future of the Leadership

-- 2.05.P34) Increasing youth representation in political institutions through suitable quotas.

-- 2.05.P35) Restructuring National Youth Services Council and related institutions such as National Youth Corpse, Youth Clubs to develop knowledgeable, skilled young leaders.

-- 2.05.P36) Establishing Youth Circles at local levels.

-- 2.05.P37) Ensuring youth representation in ministerial advisory councils.

-- 2.05.P38) Establishing a National Political Education Academy to improve political leadership skills

-- 2.05.P39) Addressing unresolved and unprosecuted cases related to the 2022 protests and expedite legal proceedings with proper protocols.
-50Together with Nature

-- 2.05.P40) Creating a National Environmental Action Center by together with all environmental organizations and activists

-- 2.05.P41) A skilled group of volunteers to help with the restoration damaged ecosystems.

-- 2.05.P42) Establishing youth environmental committees at local government levels.

-- 2.05.P43) Collaborating with international environmental organizations for knowledge and experience exchange.

-- 2.05.P44) Engaging young environmental activists in managing human-wildlife conflicts, especially elephant-human interactions.
-Different, but Equal (Gender Identity and Sexual Orientation)

-- 2.05.P45) Working towards eliminating harmful and stereotypical perceptions related to gender identities and sexual orientations.
+- 2.05.P8) Youth who stands against social injustice

+#### Activities [2.05]

+##### 2.05.A01) A Flourishing Youth

+- 2.05.A01.01) Protecting the right of young people to secure suitable employment by the State.

+- 2.05.A01.02) Establishing a database to collect information on unemployed youth, setting up a job bank for placements, and managing the process through an online platform, to reduce unemployment systematically.

+- 2.05.A01.03) Review the current competitive examination system for government employments and update the selection process.

+- 2.05.A01.04) Providing vocational and technical education for youth who have passed A/L examinations but could not gain admission to state universities.

+- 2.05.A01.05) Facilitating financial support for entrepreneurial development through proposed Development Banks.

+- 2.05.A01.06) Facilitating unemployed youth with special skills by providing initial capital to develop entrepreneurship and find suitable markets.

+- 2.05.A01.07) Using We for the Renaissance (V4R) digital platform to facilitate the transformation of new ideas and concepts into marketable products, encouraging young innovators.

+- 2.05.A01.08) Enabling young people to acquire the necessary technical skills and resources to participate in the global online job market

+- 2.05.A01.09) Removing barriers for young freelancers who are already earning foreign exchange through online platforms.

+- 2.05.A01.10) Providing guidance and support for young people coming from overseas to engage in various investment projects of their interest

+##### 2.05.A02) Prospects for Future (Education, Science, and Technology,

+- 2.05.A02.01) and Innovation)

+- 2.05.A02.02) Revising and upgrading outdated industrial, technical, and advanced technological courses, progressing them to degree and postgraduate levels.

+- 2.05.A02.03) Allowing young people to present proposals for new educational and developmental projects through the “We for the Renaissance - V4R Digital platform” directly to the government.

+- 2.05.A02.04) Conducting ITES program, the theme of IT English and Soft Skills for Youth in the afternoons throughout the island, with the aim of developing technical and language literacy.

+- 2.05.A02.05) Establishing Multi-Model Centers (MMC) at the local level to provide specialized programs and advisory services for youth and adults.

+- 2.05.A02.06) Creating youth exchange programs to foster understanding among different ethnicities and religions.

+##### 2.05.A03) Empathetic Youth (Art, Culture and Leisure):

+- 2.05.A03.01) Developing a streamlined system to evaluate artistic and cultural skills of youth from school to national levels.

+- 2.05.A03.02) Providing financial support for the production and promotion of creative work by young creators.

+- 2.05.A03.03) Organizing an annual awards ceremony to recognize and encourage young creators.
+A Healthy Youth (Physical and Mental Wellbeing, Substance Abuse,

+##### 2.05.A04) Sex Education)

+- 2.05.A04.01) Educating young people from school age on addiction, and how substance abuse negatively impacts the body

+- 2.05.A04.02) Revising and improving existing rehabilitation programs to offer medical-based rehabilitation approach for substance abuse.

+- 2.05.A04.03) Establishing a 24-hour confidential counseling service and a Youth App and hotline number to prevent suicide and mental health issues.

+##### 2.05.A05) A Youth Connected to the World (Cyber Space, Information Technology)

+- 2.05.A05.01) Ensuring data freedom and data privacy.

+- 2.05.A05.02) Providing free internet access to all State universities, technical colleges, schools, and libraries.

+- 2.05.A05.03) Introducing e-library systems in all local libraries and connect them to global e-library networks.

+- 2.05.A05.04) Encouraging and supporting young people to develop software and mobile applications that are important for education, economy, and daily life.

+##### 2.05.A06) Future of the Leadership

+- 2.05.A06.01) Increasing youth representation in political institutions through suitable quotas.

+- 2.05.A06.02) Restructuring National Youth Services Council and related institutions such as National Youth Corpse, Youth Clubs to develop knowledgeable, skilled young leaders.

+- 2.05.A06.03) Establishing Youth Circles at local levels.

+- 2.05.A06.04) Ensuring youth representation in ministerial advisory councils.

+- 2.05.A06.05) Establishing a National Political Education Academy to improve political leadership skills

+- 2.05.A06.06) Addressing unresolved and unprosecuted cases related to the 2022 protests and expedite legal proceedings with proper protocols.

+##### 2.05.A07) Together with Nature

+- 2.05.A07.01) Creating a National Environmental Action Center by together with all environmental organizations and activists

+- 2.05.A07.02) A skilled group of volunteers to help with the restoration damaged ecosystems.

+- 2.05.A07.03) Establishing youth environmental committees at local government levels.

+- 2.05.A07.04) Collaborating with international environmental organizations for knowledge and experience exchange.

+- 2.05.A07.05) Engaging young environmental activists in managing human-wildlife conflicts, especially elephant-human interactions.

+##### 2.05.A08) Different, but Equal (Gender Identity and Sexual Orientation)

+- 2.05.A08.01) Working towards eliminating harmful and stereotypical perceptions related to gender identities and sexual orientations.

 ### 2.06) A respectable senior citizen- A meaningful retirement